matthiaskoenig/thesis_amanda_lim/typst/03_results.typ

 #figure(
   image("figures/PRISMA.png", width:80%),
-  caption: [*PRISMA flow diagram of the literature search and study selection process.*]
+  caption: [*PRISMA flow diagram.* The diagram illustrates the systematic literature search and study selection process including the database searches, the number of abstracts screened and the full texts assessed, which resulted in the 24 studies that were included.]
 )

 #figure(